 To do so, it’s critical to work with lenders, suppliers, and other creditors to work out arrangements that won’t impact your reputation or bottom line.
 Initial signs point towards many businesses being flexible with clients to help them avoid bankruptcy, defaults, and other financial stresses.

-Being open and honest with suppliers and lenders may help you avoid damaging your business’ credit score.
+Being open and honest BUSINESS NEWS may help you avoid damaging your business’ credit score.
 It’s important to put as much focus as possible toward navigating your business without incurring too much damage.

 2. Encourage Card Payments